 Period of Stay

 The initial period of stay is valid up to three years, depending on the dates chosen in the Labor Condition Application (LCA).
-The total period of H-1B status is six years, with one-year extensions available under the AC21 law for individuals in the process of obtaining a green card for permanent residence.
+The total period of H-1B status is six years.

 Labor Condition Application

 The first step is to get a Labor Condition Application certified by the Department of Labor.
 In the LCA, the employer attests that there is no strike or lockout; the working conditions will not adversely affect U.S. workers; the employer will pay the greater of the prevailing or actual wages, notice of the filing of the LCA has been given to other employees or the bargaining representative; and if the employer is H-1B dependent, recruitment and non-displacement attestations may apply.

 Congress caps the number of H-1Bs that can be issued annually at 85,000.
 Of those, 20,000 H-1B visas are available for individuals with a master’s degree or higher from a U.S. university.
 Of the 65,000 H-1B visas reserved for individuals with a bachelor’s degree or higher, 6,800 are reserved for Chileans and Singaporeans (H-1B1 visas).

 Because demand for H-1B visas far outstrips the supply, U.S. Citizenship and Immigration Services (USCIS) uses a random, electronic lottery system to select who can apply for an H-1B.
 Starting in 2020, USCIS began requiring H-1B employer sponsors to pay a $10 non-refundable fee to register each H-1B candidate between March 1 – 20.
 By March 31, USCIS will notify those employer sponsors whose H-1B candidates have been selected to apply for an H-1B visa; H-1B petitions are due by June 30.